-- "Pharmalogistica" AD Scope of activities: secondary packaging and real estate leases.
-Date of acquisition 15 August 2002. - "Sopharma Poland" OOD in liquidation Scope of activities: market and public opinion research.
+• "Pharmalogistica" AD - Scope of activities: secondary packaging and real estate leases.
+Date of acquisition - 15 August 2002.

+- "Sopharma Poland" OOD in liquidation Scope of activities: market and public opinion research.
 Date of acquisition 16 October 2003.
 The company is in a procedure of liquidation. - "Electroncommerce" EOOD Scope of activities: trade, transportation and packaging of radioactive materials and nuclear equipment, household electronics and electrical equipment.
 Date of acquisition 9 August 2005. - "Biopharm Engineering" AD Scope of activities: manufacture and trade in solutions for infusion.
 Date of acquisition 10 March 2006. - "Sopharma Trading" AD Scope of activities: trade in pharmaceuticals.
-Date of acquisition - 8 June 2006. - "Vitamini" AD Scope of activities: production and trade in pharmaceuticals.
+Date of acquisition 8 June 2006. - "Vitamina" AD Scope of activities: production and trade in pharmaceuticals.
 Date of acquisition 18 January 2008. - "Sopharma Warsaw" EOOD Scope of activities: market and public opinion research.
 Date of acquisition 23 November 2010. - "Sopharma Ukraine" EOOD Scope of activities: trade in pharmaceuticals; Date of acquisition 7 August 2012. - "Phyto Palauzovo" AD Scope of activities: production, collection of crops and trade in herbs and medicinal plants.
 Date of acquisition (as from the merger of a subsidiary) 1 January 2014. - TOO "Sopharma Kazakhstan" Scope of activities: trade in pharmaceuticals.
-Date of acquisition 31 December 2014. - "Veta Pharma" AD Scope of activities: production of medicinal, non-medicinal and other products.
-Date of acquisition 11 November 2016. - "Rap Pharma International" OOD Scope of activities: trade in pharmaceutical products.
-Date of acquisition 14 April 2017. - "Pharmachim" EOOD Scope of activities: consulting services.
-Date of establishment 14 April 2020.
+Date of acquisition 31 September 2014. - "Veta Pharma" AD Scope of activities: production of medicinal, non-medicinal and other products.
+Date of acquisition 11 November 2016. - "Pharmachim" EOOD Scope of activities: consulting services.
+Date of acquisition 14 April 2020.